CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the module OPS.1.2.3 Information and data medium exchange.md

 **Implementation**

-In order to prevent security problems in the exchange of information, appropriate security measures should be established which are appropriate for the respective protection needs, types of data and transport routes.
+In order to prevent security problems in the exchange of information, appropriate security measures should be established, which are appropriate for the respective protection needs, types of data and transport routes.
 In order to minimize any possible damage caused by improper handling of the data carriers during transport, a suitable method of dispatch should be specified which, depending on the data carrier used (eg documents, CD-ROM, magnetic tape), may well be different.

 **Business**